Joint Classics-History Ph.D. Program in Ancient History

 At present, “ancient history” comprises primarily classical Greek and Roman history, including the history of late antiquity.
 In the future, the program will be expanded (for example, to include the history of the ancient Near East or of the Byzantine empire) as resources (especially faculty positions) allow.
 Students interested in the comparative history of the ancient world can pursue coursework and guided research through the Program in Early Cultures.

-The program is operated and supervised by a Director (currently Professor Graham Oliver, Classics and History) in consultation with an Executive Committee comprised of the other Brown faculty in Ancient History, currently Professors John Bodel (Classics and History), Ken Sacks (History and Classics), and Adele Scafuro (Classics) and Assistant Professors Jonathan Conant (History) and Lisa Mignone (Classics).
+The program is operated and supervised by a Director (currently Professor John Bodel (Classics and History)) in consultation with an Executive Committee comprised of the other Brown faculty in Ancient History, currently Professors Graham Oliver (Classics and History), Ken Sacks (History and Classics), and Adele Scafuro (Classics), Associate Professor Jonathan Conant (History and Classics), and Assistant Professor Lisa Mignone (Classics).

 Tenured faculty contributing to the program, in addition to the ancient historians mentioned previously, are drawn from the departments of Classics: Susan Alcock and John Cherry (Greek and Roman archaeology), Johanna Hanink (Greek culture and reception), and Stratis Papaioannou (Byzantine world); History: Amy Remensnyder (European Middle Ages); Archaeology: Peter van Dommelen (Western Mediterranean, Phoenecian-Punic archaeology); Egyptology and Assyriology: James Allen (Egyptology) and John Steele (Exact Sciences, Mesopotamia); Religious Studies: Michael Satlow (Hellenistic and Roman Judaism), Ross Kraemer (Ancient Judaism), Susan Harvey, and Stan Stowers (early Christianity).

 Untenured Contributing Faculty